OpenEvalProject/evals/manuscripts/elife-03735/v2/manuscript.md

 Ribosome profiling (Ingolia et al., 2009) allows the observation of positions of ribosomes on translating cellular mRNAs.
 The basis of the method is that a translating ribosome protects a region of mRNA from nuclease digestion, generating a 30 base ‘footprint’.
 The footprint is roughly centered on the A-site of the ribosome.
 If some particular codon in the A-site were translated slowly, then the ribosome would dwell at this position, and so footprints generated from ribosomes at this position would be relatively common.
 Thus, if one looked at the number of ribosome footprints generated along an mRNA, there should be more footprints centered at every codon that is translated slowly and fewer centered at every codon translated rapidly; in principle, this is a method for measuring rates of translation of individual codons.

-Experimentally, there is dramatic variation in the number of footprints generated at different positions along any particular mRNA (
+Experimentally, there is dramatic variation in the number of footprints generated at different positions along any particular mRNA (Ingolia et al., 2011) (Figure 1).
+However, these large peaks and valleys do not correlate with particular codons (Ingolia et al., 2011; Charneski and Hurst, 2013).
+It is still unclear what features of the mRNA cause the peaks and valleys, though there is evidence that prolines, or a poly-basic amino acid stretch, contribute to a slowing of the ribosome and a peak of ribosome footprints (Ingolia et al., 2011; Brandman et al., 2012; Charneski and Hurst, 2013).

 ![Figure 1.](https://cdn.elifesciences.org/articles/03735/elife-03735-fig1-v2.jpg)

-**Figure 1.:** TDH1 gene.Top profile is from the data of Ingolia et al., 2009; bottom profile is from the SC-lys dataset (‘Materials and methods’).
-The first (leftmost) peak in the profiles is at the ATG start codon; it may differ in relative height because the SC-lys dataset was generated using flash-freezing.DOI: http://dx.doi.org/10.7554/eLife.03735.003
+**Figure 1.:** Top profile is from the data of Ingolia et al., 2009; bottom profile is from the SC-lys dataset (‘Materials and methods’).
+The first (leftmost) peak in the profiles is at the ATG start codon; it may differ in relative height because the SC-lys dataset was generated using flash-freezing.

 Still, the fact that prolines and poly-basic amino acid stretches affect translation speed does not tell us whether different synonymous codons may also cause smaller effects.
 This question was investigated by Qian et al. (2012) and Charneski and Hurst (2013) using the yeast ribosome profiling data of Ingolia et al. (2009).
 Neither group found any effect of different synonymous codons on translation rate—that is, perhaps surprisingly, each codon, rare or common, appeared to be translated at the same rate (Qian et al., 2012; Charneski and Hurst, 2013).